keisrk/morning_routine/README.rst

 When you create an AWS Lightsail instance, cut & paste following lines to the "Launch script" field.
 It may take a while until Ansible completes its tasks.
 To monitor the progress, ``$ tail -f /var/log/cloud-init-output.log``.

-Ansible also creates a fresh disabled user with no login password.
-To enable it, ``$ sudo passwd <USER_NAME>`` and enter a new password for the user.
+As part of the setup, Ansible creates a fresh unprivileged user with no login password.
+It also installs the `OPKSSH`_ extension to enable authentication via Google SSO.
+For detailed usage and configuration, refer to the `OPKSSH`_ documentation.

 .. code:: bash